radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

             cuds.append(cud)

-Compute units are executed by pilots.
-The `:class:radical.pilot.UnitManager` class is responsible for routing Compute Units from the application to the available pilots.
-That Unit manager accepts ComputeUnitDescriptions as we created above and assigns them, according to some scheduling algorithm, to the set of available pilots for execution:
+ComputeUnits are executed by pilots.
+The `:class:radical.pilot.UnitManager` class is responsible for routing ComputeUnits from the application to the available pilots.
+The UnitManager accepts ComputeUnitDescriptions as we created above and assigns them, according to some scheduling algorithm, to the set of available pilots for execution: